Two-Factor Authentication (2FA)

 Enabling 2FA

-To enable two-factor authentication, call twoFactor.enable with the user's password:
+To enable two-factor authentication, call twoFactor.enable with the user's password and issuer (optional):

 When 2FA is enabled: